Lessons

 Alongside hands-on work with physical instruments, sessions may also use virtual modular software, which is widely used by professional musicians in live and studio contexts.

-This allows learners to continue exploring patching, sound design and signal flow between sessions, including those who may not have access to modular hardware.
+This allows learners to continue exploring patching, sound design and signal flow between sessions, including those who may not have access to modular synths.
 The software runs on Windows and macOS.

 Signal processing and wider skills